My Review of World's Best Cat Litter (Dust-Free)

 I would stay away from wheat-grass and beet pulp litters, as they don't control odor very well.
 Kenaf is what's used to make tree-free paper and is related to cotton.
 I've had the privilege of using many of these and have been quite pleased with their clumping ability.
 Like the crystal litters, these don't weigh very much, which is a definite advantage for some.

 Obviously, cat litter prices vary according to type, brand, and where it's purchased.
-You will need to comparison shop here.
+You will need to comparison shop by asking yourself these questions:

 - How well will it work with your cat pan?
 Some litters won't work well with automatic litter boxes.

 - Is it flushable?
 Some of the new plant-based litters can be flushed right down your toilet.
-Not only convenient, but also environmentally friendly.
+Not only is it convenient, but it is also environmentally friendly.

 - How well does it control odor?
 Not all litters are equally as efficient at controlling odor.
 Clumping litters have become the most popular since actually removing the offending smell is one of the best odor control methods.
 However, there are alternatives as I will discuss below.